Thinking of hiring remote employees?

 2) Less interaction and collaboration

-But if you want to create opportunities for remote staff to communicate and interact, you can still do this by creating different non work-related Slack channels in your Slack account.
-For instance, we have channels ranging from health and fitness, to food, to a book club, gaming, and even crytocurrency chats.
+But if you want to create opportunities for remote staff to communicate and interact, you can still do this by creating different non-work-related Slack channels in your Slack account.
+For instance, we have channels ranging from health and fitness to food, to a book club, gaming, and even cryptocurrency chats.

-“But you said this was a perk not 500 words ago!”
-We know, but hear us out.
+“Wait, I thought employee retention was a perk of being remote?”
+It can be, but hear us out.
 As with most things, there are two sides to this coin.
 High turnover and weaker attachment to a role can be a problem when hiring remote employees if you don’t keep them sufficiently engaged and valued.

 4) Technology problems

 The best way around this is to build potential problems into your planning strategy so that you can mitigate any risks.
-If budgets allows, providing all employees with basic equipment like laptops, or offering to cover their wifi costs can be a good place to start.
+If budgets allow, providing all employees with basic equipment like laptops or offering to cover their wifi costs can be a good place to start.

+By and large, the benefits of hiring remote employees outweigh the cons.
+If you’re sold on those benefits, it’s time to start hiring.
 Of course, the exact skills and characteristics you will be looking for will vary from role to role.
-However, there are several general skills and characteristics that good remote workers should possess:
+However, there are several general skills and characteristics that good remote workers should possess.

 1) Communication skills